2'-Hydroxyisoflavone reductase

-Thus, the two substrates of this enzyme are vestitone and NADP^{+}, whereas its 3 products are 2'-hydroxyformononetin, NADPH, and H^{+}.
+The three substrates of this enzyme are 2'-hydroxyformononetin, reduced nicotinamide adenine dinucleotide phosphate (NADPH), and a proton.
+Its products are vestitone and NADP^{+}.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-CH group of donor with NAD+ or NADP+ as acceptor.
 The systematic name of this enzyme class is vestitone:NADP+ oxidoreductase.
 Other names in common use include NADPH:2'-hydroxyisoflavone oxidoreductase, isoflavone reductase, and 2',7-dihydroxy-4',5'-methylenedioxyisoflavone reductase.